juliamwangi123/django_photo_gallery/README.md

 # django_photo_gallery
 ## Description
 It is a Django app to show and manage images grouped in galleries(inspired by pintrest).
-It is a web application that let you do the previous.
  Perfect option for people who just need a simple portfolio page and only want to focus on their work (artists, photographers, designers, painters).

 #### Features